rust-lang/rust-by-example/src/error/option_unwrap/defaults.md

     // my_fruit is: Apple
     // first_available_fruit is: Apple
     //println!("Variable named `apple` is moved: {:?}", apple);
-    // TODO: uncomment the line above to see the compliler error }
+    // TODO: uncomment the line above to see the compiler error }
 ```